It's Easy to Enrol

 Colombia, Israel and to a lesser degree, Australia, developed export cut flower industries rapidly during this period with China and India having the largest areas under cultivation (but low yields per hectare).

-The Netherlands has been, and continues to be a major export market that also has a large domestic demand, the local demand almost equalling exports.
+The Netherlands has been, and continues to be a major export market that also has a large domestic demand, the local demand almost equaling exports.
 Countries such as India and China although having large production areas are still in the developing stage mainly due to the low quality of exports and the financial constraints limiting imports.
 Colombia and Kenya export most of the cut flowers produced with only a small local market.

 Modules